You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Flolan is a drug marketed by Glaxosmithkline Llc and is included in one NDA.

 The generic ingredient in FLOLAN is epoprostenol sodium.
 There are seven drug master file entries for this compound.
-Three suppliers are listed for this compound.
+Five suppliers are listed for this compound.
 Additional details are available on the epoprostenol sodium profile page.

 AI Deep Research